Advocating for stronger, more effectively enforced accountability measures for Canada’s big banks and other financial institutions

 - To disclose how many people and small businesses apply and are approved or rejected for loan cuts, low-interest credit cards, other loans, by type of borrower (as the U.S. has done for 30 years);

-- To pay their fair share of taxes now, and in the future, by closing all the loopholes they exploit (as England and Australia have), and;
+- To pay their fair share of taxes by closing all the loopholes they exploit (as England and Australia have), and;

-- To cut the pay of their CEO and other top executives to no more than 40 times their lowest paid employee.
+- To cut the pay of their CEO and other top executives to no more than 40 times their lowest paid employee (as some European countries do).

-Enforcement measures and penalties also need to be strengthened to ensure the banks don’t ever gouge, rip-off or treat their customers unfairly, and pay high penalties if they do.
-Enforcement is much stronger in England and the U.S.
+Enforcement measures and penalties also need to be strengthened to ensure the banks don’t ever gouge, rip-off or treat their customers unfairly, and pay high penalties if they do by making the Financial Consumer Agency of Canada (FCAC) and Ombudsman for Banking Services and Investments fully independent of government and the financial services industry, and fully empowered and mandated to do regular unannounced audits and take other effective enforcement actions, and required to impose significant penalties for all violations with fully public rulings, and by protecting whistleblowers fully.
+Enforcement is much more independent and stronger in England and the U.S., and whistleblower protection in the U.S. is also much stronger.

 Now is a key time to send a strong message to the leaders of all the federal political parties that you are fed up with the dishonest, unethical, secretive, unrepresentative, and wasteful actions of bank executives and you want key changes to make everyone involved in Canada’s big banks act honestly, ethically, openly, responsibly and to prevent waste.